Israel urges citizens to avoid Gulf, cites Iran threat

 Israel's military is well prepared to deal with the threats of Iranian troops and their proxies in neighboring Syria, Lebanon and the Gaza Strip.
 Israeli media say the government also has beefed up security at embassies around the world.

-But protecting Israeli travelers, conspicuous and spread out at countless hotels, restaurants and tourist sites, represent a different type of challenge.
+But protecting Israeli travelers, conspicuous and spread out at countless hotels, restaurants and tourist sites, represents a different type of challenge.

 “This is going to be a nightmare, and I really hope that both governments, UAE and Israel, are coordinating and doing the best they can to safeguard those Israelis,” said Yoel Guzansky, a former Israeli counterterrorism official who is now a senior fellow at the Institute for National Security Studies in Tel Aviv.